Corey Bailey

 MP3

 encoding scheme using a form of lossy data compression.
-It is a common audio
+It’s a common audio

-recording and still sound like the original uncompressed audio for (most)
+represent an audio recording and still sound like the original uncompressed audio

-listeners.
-An MP3 file that is created using the setting of 128 Kilobits per second
+for (most) listeners.
+An MP3 file that is created using the setting of 128 Kilobits

-(kbits/s) will result in a file that is about 11 times smaller than a Compact Disk file
+per second (kbits/s) will result in a file that is about 11 times smaller than a

-created from the original analog audio source.
-An MP3 file can also be
+Compact Disk file created from the original analog audio source.
+An MP3 file can

-constructed at higher or lower bit rates with the higher bit rates resulting in higher
+also be constructed at higher or lower bit rates with the higher bit rates resulting

-audio quality.
-It's worth noting that listening tests have shown that the average
+in higher audio quality.
+It's worth noting that listening tests have shown that the

-listener can tell the difference in fidelity between an MP3 file and a CD quality
+average listener can tell the difference in fidelity between an MP3 file and a CD

 Nyquist Frequency